-The names that are used for certificate issuance depend on the class of the certificate and they are per the X.500 standard for Distinguished Names.
+The naming rules for certificate issuance depend on the class of the certificate and comply with the ITU X.500 standard for Distinguished Names.

 3.1.1.1 Certificate name compliance with Baseline Requirements

 HARICA does not issue certificates containing internal server names and/or reserved IP addresses.